Social Work (SW)

 Credits: 2-4

 Working with an assigned faculty adviser, students propose and develop a thesis project for both oral and written presentation before the end of the semester.
-Prereq: satisfactory completion of 797H; senior status, 16 hours in social work and permission.
+16 hours in social work coursework required.

 Attributes: Honors course